Share

 California is home to innovation — from the tech hubs of Silicon Valley to the rideshare revolutions of Uber and Lyft.
 Now, a new frontier is reshaping the way people think about car ownership and transportation: peer-to-peer car sharing.

-Through apps like Turo and Getaround, everyday drivers can rent out their personal vehicles to others, transforming idle cars into income-generating assets.
+Through apps like Turo and Getaround, everyday drivers can rent out their personal vehicles to others, turning idle cars into income-generating assets.
 It’s a modern twist on the sharing economy — flexible, community-driven, and efficient.

 These are exactly the questions addressed in Assembly Bill 2743 (AB 2743), introduced by Assemblymember Blanca Pacheco (D–Downey).
 In a recent interview on Insurance Hour with host Karl Susman, Pacheco unpacked what car sharing insurance really means, why her bill matters, and how it protects both innovation and consumers.